 - A smoother introduction.
 Most cats adjust to the presence of the other cat(s), if exposed to each other’s scent first.
 A slower introduction phase will likely lead to happier cats in the long run.

 - Reduce the chance of having to return the cat to the shelter.
 Some shelters/rescues have a cat return policy if you’re unable to integrate the new cat into your home.
 Do you want to be that person?
 Follow the instructions provided by the shelter.
+But sometimes, it may just not work out.
+We thought we did a great job with Rocko, but in the end, but Nacho didn’t like him enough to keep him.

 The best way to introduce cats